◆ Zay-OS vs ChowNow

 Mobile app

 PWA + branded site included on every tier.
-Diners can install the site to their home screen with one tap; no app store dance.
+Diners can install the site to their home screen with one tap; no app store dance, no Apple developer fee.

 Marketplace ingestion (Uber Eats / DoorDash / Grubhub)